emarsden/pgmacs/doc/src/table-list.md

 ![Screenshot table list](img/screenshot-overview.png)

-The following keys are bound when the point is located in the table list buffer:
+The following keys are bound when the point is located in the table-list buffer:

 | Key            | Binding                                                                              |
 |----------------|--------------------------------------------------------------------------------------|